opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Copy the admin-password from the json output and decode it in base-64 using the command below

+!!! tip inline end "Tip"

+    Replace the `<admin-password>` with the password you copied from the json output

 ``` sh
 echo "<admin-password>" | base64 --decode